orchestratora/rfcs/accepted/0000-composer-module.md

 - `<orc-composer-components>` - will render list of all available components ready for dragging
 - `<orc-composer-canvas>` - will render area for dropping components and configure them
 - `<orc-composer-preview>` - will render currently configured components in live preview
+- `<orc-composer-config>` - will render JSON configuration being built
+- `<orc-composer-errors>` - will render all error from previous round of preview rendering
+- `<orc-composer-controls>` - will render buttons to copy/reset configuration JSON

 Those 3 components should also be exported to give more fine grained control over UI to end user.